 - Grizzlies (brown bears) pose little danger to hikers in the Cascades, due to the sheer unlikelihood of running into one.
-They only live in the North Cascades range, and estimates of grizzlies in North Cascades range from 10 to 20 individuals.
+The tiny population only lives along the border with Canada, predominantly in the northeast corner of the state.

 - Black bears aren't always black.
 They can have a cinnamon or brownish coat.

 - Black bears are omnivores, and eat mostly plants and bugs, with a small amount of meat from fish, mice, voles, squirrels, eggs, and the rare fawn or elk calf.

 - According to the Washington Department of Fish and Wildlife, the spring diet of a black bear consists mostly of herbaceous plants, from emerging grasses and sedges to horsetail and various flowering plants.